Commission Retail Sales: What To Do When Someone Steals Your Sale

 Take a candid look at performance

 Returning to your original question, what can you say or do to ensure a customer knows he belongs to you?
-At the end of your pass-by greeting, you could pull a card with your name on it and tell the customer to call you when they’re ready to make a purchase.
+At the end of your pass-by greeting, you could pull a card with your name and tell the customer to call you when they’re ready to purchase.

-Or, you could pull out your phone and take a picture of the customer (you know, for documentation).
+You could also pull out your phone and take a picture of the customer (for documentation).

-Maybe you could put a sticker on the customer that says “I Belong to (Your Name).”
+You could put a sticker on the customer that says, “I Belong to (Your Name).”

-If these scenarios sound ridiculous, it’s because they are, but I’ve seen variations, and you also might have – think car dealers.
+If these scenarios sound ridiculous, it’s because they are, but I’ve seen variations, and you might have—think car dealers.

 The best way to solve any sales problem is to improve your own performance.

 Are you giving your customers a reason to work with you?
 Are you following up in the right time frame?
 Are you establishing rapport with your very first word?
 Is your presentation and attitude top-notch?
-These are areas that every salesperson can easily improve.
+Every salesperson can easily improve in these areas.

 After all, just because you said good morning doesn’t give you ownership of the customer or the sale.
 You have to earn it.

-Rather than allowing your co-worker's behavior to distract you, focus on your performance and concentrate on competing only with yourself.
-Great salespeople are students of human behavior first – their own and their customers.
+Rather than allowing your co-workers' behavior to distract you, focus on your performance and on competing only with yourself.
+Great salespeople are first students of human behavior—their own and their customers'.

 If you are the retail manager, adopt some ground rules to minimize having to referee fights between your thoroughbred salespeople.